Scholarship application guide

 Applications are assessed against four key areas:

 Academic merit considers the nature and level of the applicant's highest, relevant qualification.

 - Research and/or Professional Experience

-Alignment with strategic research priorities and strengths contributes up to around 15% of the assessment.
-This includes the strength of alignment with the CSU Research Narrative; the supervisory capacity and the strength of the research environment within the field of research; and the expected impact and end user engagement of the proposed research.
+Alignment with strategic research priorities and strengths.
+This includes the strength of alignment with the Charles Sturt Research Narrative; the supervisory capacity and the strength of the research environment within the field of research.